sauravpradhan/CO-VID19-Android-Widget/README.md

 # CO-VID19-Android-Widget
 A widget that shows CO-VID19 infected patients and some more informtaion of India regarding it.
 Updates every 30 mins.

+# API INFO:
+All API work from: https://github.com/amodm/api-covid19-in

 Screen Shot:
 =============